DCC-UAB/deep-learning-project-2024-ai_nndl_group_14/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/jPcQNmHU)
 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-718a45dd9cf7e7f842a935f5ebbe5719a5e09af4491e668f4dbf3b35d5cca122.svg)](https://classroom.github.com/online_ide?assignment_repo_id=14965960&assignment_repo_type=AssignmentRepo)
 # Handwriting Recognition
 In this project, we are going to train a neural network in order to recognize words from handwritten data.
-The input dataset is composed by labelled images (that one can find here https://www.kaggle.com/code/samfc10/handwriting-recognition-using-crnn-in-keras/input).
+The input dataset is composed by labelled images (that one can find [here](https://www.kaggle.com/code/samfc10/handwriting-recognition-using-crnn-in-keras/input)).
 The main goal of the project is to obtain a final model which is functional.
 We don't expect it to be well accurate, but only see that the model have learnt interesting features (of course, we will try to optimize as much as possible our model).

 First, we have cleaned the datasets : we deleted the NA values, but also the images labelled 'UNREADABLE', and we transformed all the labels into upper case letters.